• Skip to primary navigation

 tall pin with two images of the Jamaican rum cake and text divider.

-This Jamaican Rum Cake combines the most amazing flavors and takes holiday fruitcake to a tropically festive new level!
-There's just so much to love about this tasty cake that features rum and wine-soaked mixed peel and dried fruits spread beautifully throughout the whole cake!
-The icing is optional, but topping the cake with toasted coconut rounded out the whole Caribbean appeal for me!
+This fun Jamaican rum cake combines the most unique flavors and takes holiday fruitcake to a tropically festive new level!
+There's just so much to love about this tasty cake that features rum, wine-soaked mixed peel, and dried fruits spread beautifully throughout the whole cake!
+The icing is optional, but topping the cake with toasted coconut rounded out the entire Caribbean appeal for me!

 large square closeup of the Jamaican rum cake sliced and served on glass plate.